Carrion Crow

 A more cautious monarch might have revoked only a few minor grants.
 Not Charles.
 Firm in his belief in Divine Right, he passed an act which covered new classes of property -- and which went all the way back to 1540!
 (Ashton, pp. 296-297), during the reign of James V of Scotland, Charles's great-grandfather.
 Much of what he reclaimed was church land.
 There was fear -- false but understandable -- that he would give it back the the Catholics, or at least to Anglicans.
 The Scots Presbyterians began to watch and worry.
 The more so since Charles, although "Scottish," had been only three years old when James VI and I had moved the family to London (Magnusson, p.
 420); Charles had never been back, and would not go to Scotland to be crowned until eight years after he ascended!
 (Magnusson, p.
 421).

 As this was going on, Buckingham, the man who had gone to Madrid with Charles, was stumbling into more trouble.
-For details about George Villiers, Duke of Buckingham, the special friend (and perhaps love interest) of James VI and I, see the notes to "A Horse Named Bill," which has also been connected to him.
+For details about George Villiers, Duke of Buckingham, the special friend (and likely love interest) of James VI and I, see the notes to "A Horse Named Bill," which has also been connected to him.
 In this context, suffice it to say that he came to power under James, then after Charles came to the throne, led an expedition to Spain (which had become The Enemy again after the marriage alliance fell through), and was in trouble with Parliament when he conveniently was assassinated.

 After his fall, the Howard family increased in power -- and many of them were Catholics.
 Loyalist to the core, but Catholic.
 It added still more to the worries about Popery (Kishlansky, pp. 94-95).